CrownOfStars/NGSNet/README.md

 ![](./rgbt.png)

-Table.2 Quantitative comparison with some SOTA models on some public RGB-D benchmark datasets.
+Table.2 Quantitative comparison with some SOTA models on some public RGB-T benchmark datasets.